Inverse Dynamics Trajectory Optimization for Contact-Implicit Model Predictive Control: Nonlinear Least-Squares Formulation

 We model the normal force as

 where

-provides a smooth model of compliance that approximates a linear spring of stiffness $k$ in the limit to zero smoothing parameter $\sigma$.
-While $\sigma$ can be thought of as the scale parameter of a logistic distribution over signed distances $\phi$ \cite{pang2022global}, here we use it to trade off smoothness and force at a distance.
+provides a smooth model of compliance that approximates a linear spring of stiffness $k$ in the limit to zero smoothing parameter $\sigma$ (Fig.~\ref{fig:stiffness}).
+While $\sigma$ can be thought of as the scale parameter of a logistic distribution over signed distances $\phi$ \citep{pang2022global}, here we use it to trade off smoothness and force at a distance. $\sigma$ takes length units, and should be set according to the scale of the system in question.

 We model dissipation as